The Red Room is committed to creating work that challenges the Status Quo.

 Our innovative series of platforms has tackled the human rights crisis for LGBT People in Africa, The Future of Feminism, The War in Iraq and an urgent performance inspired debate about the London Riots.

 The Red Room was founded in 1995 by Lisa Goldman and Emma Schad converting a derelict room above the (then) derelict Lion and Unicorn pub in Kentish Town.
 In our first extraordinary year we premiered 12 new plays by new and more established writers.
 The Red Room appointed Topher Campbell as artistic director in 2007 and film subsequently became a key focus of the company.
-The current team also includes Associate Artists and Producers such as Bryan Savery, Zoe Lafferty, Christopher Rodriguez, Anders Lustgarten, Shabnam Shabazi, Steff O’Driscoll, Roy Alexandar Weise, Dean Atta and Debo Adebayo: Digital & Marketing Manager.
+In 2015, Topher Campbell stepped down as Artistic Director.
+The current team includes Associate Artists and Producers such as Bryan Savery, Zoe Lafferty, Christopher Rodriguez, Anders Lustgarten, Shabnam Shabazi, Steff O’Driscoll, Roy Alexandar Weise, Dean Atta and Debo Adebayo.

 - The Shorewatcher’s House Sunspots, People on the River and Stealing Souls by Judy Upton, Methuen